WPBZ-FM

-WPBZ-FM (103.9 MHz, "The Breeze") is a commercial FM radio station licensed to Rensselaer, New York, and serving the Capital District, including the Albany-Schenectady-Troy radio market.
-The station is owned by Townsquare Media and airs a soft adult contemporary radio format, switching to Christmas music for part of November and December.
+WPBZ-FM (103.9 MHz, "Zoey 103.9") is a commercial FM radio station licensed to Rensselaer, New York, and serving the Capital District, including the Albany–Schenectady–Troy radio market.
+The station is owned by Townsquare Media and airs a hot adult contemporary radio format.
 The studios and offices are on Kings Road in Schenectady.

 WPBZ-FM has an effective radiated power (ERP) of 6,000 watts, with its transmitter off Smultz Road in Glenmont, New York.